naparuba/tanuki-www/content/pages/docs/commands/info.md

 There are currently the top-level keys for:

 * agent: Provides information about the agent
-* consul: Information about the consul library (client or server)
+* XXX: Information about the XXX library (client or server)
 * raft: Provides info about the Raft [consensus library](/docs/internals/consensus.html)
 * serf_lan: Provides info about the LAN [gossip pool](/docs/internals/gossip.html)
 * serf_wan: Provides info about the WAN [gossip pool](/docs/internals/gossip.html)